tale-toul/OCP4baremetalIPI/README.md

 ### Setup DNS service

 A DNS server is required to resolve the names of the hosts in the cluster and some additional service names.
-Follow the instructions in the section [Creating the support VM](#creating-the-support-vm).
+Follow the instructions in the section [Creating the support V](#creating-the-support-vm).

-Alternatively the support VM can be imported following the instructions in section [Import the VM providing DHCP and DNS services](#import-the-vm-providing-dhcp-and-dns-services).
+Alternatively the support V can be imported following the instructions in section [Import the V providing DHCP and DNS services](#import-the-vm-providing-dhcp-and-dns-services).

-The DHCP service is optional but recommended, it is used to provide network configuration for the provisioning VM and the nodes in the OCP cluster.
+The DHCP service is optional but recommended, it is used to provide network configuration for the provisioning V and the nodes in the OCP cluster.

-### Create the provisioning VM
+### Create the provisioning V

-Create the provisioning VM following the instructions in section [Create the provisioning VM](#create-the-provisioning-vm) , but in this case the command used to create the VM is slightly different:
+Create the provisioning V following the instructions in section [Create the provisioning V](#create-the-provisioning-vm) , but in this case the command used to create the V is slightly different:

 * The reference to the provision network is removed since no such network is used
-* Make sure the MAC address is unique and is the one used by the DHCP server for this VM in the support VM
+* ake sure the AC address is unique and is the one used by the DHCP server for this V in the support V
 ```
 $ sudo virt-install --name=provision --vcpus=4 --ram=24096 \
   --disk path=/var/lib/libvirt/images/provision.qcow2,bus=virtio,size=120  \